Bar Refaeli: Other work in the entertainment industry

 On 7 June 2013, Refaeli hosted a beach party in Tel Aviv for participants of Tel Aviv Pride, the city's gay pride parade.
 In November 2013, she spoke out in support of legislation for civil marriages in Israel, as part of a campaign for the proposed Knesset bill.
+In 2013, Refaeli also hosted the first season of The X Factor Israel, which became the most popular music show in Israel, leading to them bringing her back in 2015 for season two.
+In 2018 Refaeli appeared in a music video of X Factor judge, Ivri Lider.
+In 2013, Refaeli played a starring role in the French-Israeli crime-caper film Kidon, a comedy in which she stars as a Mossad assassin involved in liquidating a terrorist.

 Refaeli hosted the closing ceremony for the 2017 Maccabiah Games in Latrun, Israel, on 18 July 2017.

+Assi Azar reportedly wrote the hit Israeli TV series Beauty and the Baker with Refaeli in mind for the lead role.
+Rotem Sela eventually played the role that Refaeli reportedly turned down.
+Refaeli and Azar, formerly close friends, stopped speaking afterward.